 If you scour the internet or peruse your local hardware store, you will see that many products and brands will work on chrome.
 We will give you our “top three” to minimize your workload (you already have enough to do if you are thinking of painting chrome!).

-Our first and most obvious choice is RUST-OLEUM’s Stops Rust Advanced Spray Paint.
-This outdoor spray paint will not let you down if you are looking for improved durability and color retention.
-Available in a vast range of colors, you can select whatever color and finish your heart desires.
-Having a new-and-improved bottle design, with this spray paint, you can spray from any angle no matter how long you are spending on it, without fatigue.
+Our first and most obvious choice is RUST-OLEUM’s high performance enamel spray paint.
+This industrial strength outdoor spray paint will not let you down if you are looking for improved durability and color retention.
+It works on both ferrous and non-ferrous metals where it provides a tough semi-gloss corrosion and abrasion resistant surface.
+It is available in 15 colors.
+Having a new-and-improved nozzle design, with this spray paint, you can spray from any angle no matter how long you are spending on it, without fatigue.

 Premium Pick: RUST-OLEUM Painter’s Touch Latex Paint